 What is the most beautiful thing in the world to see?
-What sight stirs more positive emotions and makes you to smile more than any other?
-Is it a view up in Glacier National Park?
+What sight stirs more positive emotions and makes you smile more than any other?
+Is it the view up in Glacier National Park?
 Is it a coral reef full of colorful life?
 Is it the northern lights?
-Is a star filled sky?
+Is it a star filled sky?
 Is it a sunset view over a wheat field?
 Is it a herd of elk in the mountains?
 Is it a woman?
 Is it a 1962 Ferrari GTO in mint condition?
-Or is it for you, as that song says, my front porch looking in?
+Or is it for you (as that song says), my front porch looking in?
 Is it your family gathered around a table smiling and laughing?

-The first verse tells us that these events took place in the days when the judges governed.
-And if you’ve read the book of judges just before Ruth you know that it was generally a horribly unkind and dark world.
+The first verse tells us that these events took place in the days when the judges governed Israel.
+And if you’ve read the book of judges just before Ruth you know it was generally a horribly unkind and dark world.
 It was a time when there was no king in Israel to guide the people in the ways of the Lord.
 Pretty much everyone was doing what was right in their own eyes, and what’s right in the eyes of people is often evil in the sight of the Lord.
 There were ups and downs to Israel’s faithfulness to God during this period.
-But by in large it was a time of moral decline and violence that reaches a point in the closing chapters of the book of Judges where you have some of the most gruesome accounts in all of the Bible; accounts of gang rape and murder and dismemberment and genocide and kidnapping.
+But by in large it was a time of moral decline and violence that reached a point, in the closing chapters of the book of Judges, where you have some of the most gruesome accounts in the entire Bible; accounts of gang rape and murder and dismemberment and genocide and kidnapping.
 But in the book of Ruth we see that not all was lost during this dark time.
-There was always a remnant; a few special individuals with good and honest hearts who sought to do what was right in the sight of the Lord unlike the world around them.
+There was always a remnant; a few special individuals with good and honest hearts who sought to do what was right in the sight of the Lord, unlike the world around them.

 The story begins with tragedy.
-We start at the town of Bethlehem and it says there is a famine in the land, which is kind of ironic because the word “Bethlehem” means house of bread.
+We start at the town of Bethlehem and it says there is a famine in the land, which is kind of ironic because the word “Bethlehem” means “house of bread.”
 There’s no bread in the house of bread.
-And so this Bethlehem family of 4, a man and his wife and 2 sons, move southeast to the land of Moab where there was more food at the time.
+And so this Bethlehem family of four, a man and his wife and two sons, move southeast to the land of Moab where there was more food at the time.
 In the land of Moab the man dies.
 Then his sons marry Moabite women.
-And for 10 years they’re married, but their wives are barren.
-And then those 2 sons die like their father.
-So this family is reduced to 3 widowed women, a mother-in-law named Naomi, who has also been bereft of her children, and 2 daughter-in-laws, named Orpah and Ruth.
+And for ten years they’re married, but their wives are barren.
+Then those two sons die like their father.
+So this family is reduced to three widowed women, a mother-in-law named Naomi, who has also been bereft of her children, and two daughter-in-laws, named Orpah and Ruth.

 So Naomi and Ruth travel on together and arrive at Bethlehem.
-Naomi’s old acquaintances say, “Is that you, Naomi?,” which is a name that means pleasant or sweetness.
-And Naomi sasys, “Don’t call me Naomi.
+Naomi’s old acquaintances say, “Is that you, Naomi?”, which is a name that means pleasant or sweetness.
+And Naomi says, “Don’t call me Naomi.
 Call me Mara [which means bitter], because the Almighty has dealt very bitterly with me.
 I went out full, but the LORD has brought me back empty.”
-These 2 women are destitute and desperate.
-They have no money, no employment, no social security checks on the way, no real close family, nothing, but each other.
+These two women are destitute and desperate.
+They have no money, no employment, no social security checks on the way, no real close family, nothing but each other.

 And then it just so happened that Boaz decided to come to his field while she was there.
 This is like one of those sappy love story movies you watch with your wife about how the most perfect man in the world who’s been through tragedy and is lonely and the most perfect woman in the world who has been through tragedy and is lonely just so happen to bump into each other, and there’s this series of coincidences that unfolds that makes them fall in love with each other.
 And if you’re like me as you’re watching it unfold you’re thinking, “This is absurd!
 Things never happen like that!”
 And as soon as you’re about to speak up and say “This is ridiculous,” you look over at your wife and she is in tears.
 That is the kind of thing that happened here, because there is a divine writer and director of the drama of our lives.
 And sometimes He does write in some awesome just-so-happened kind of things (adapted from sermon by David Platt).